Moose2Model/Moose2Model/README.md

+<mark>This project is actively maintained and used.
+Please open an issue to get support :-)</mark>

 # Moose2Model

 This is a software exploration tool to support developers during their work.
 It provides "Circuit Diagrams" for Software that can be easily kept up do date.